 2017 materials being developed

 In the latest figures, world military expenditure was a massive $1.75 trillion.
-The UK ranked sixth, and will spend £45 billion in 2015/2016.
+The UK ranked fifth, and will spend £46 billion in 2016/2017.
 The government protects the military budget, while subjecting vital public services to drastic spending cuts.
+Here you can find a full record of military spending since 1988.
+In our current political climate, it is likely that EU defence spending will increase.

 For too long we have lived with the myth that high military spending maintains peace, creates jobs and combats terrorism.
 This myth is promoted by governments and by multinational arms companies who benefit from the global arms trade politically and economically.
 It prevents the money being spent on tackling real challenges such as relieving poverty, improving health, and protecting the environment.